hailo-ai/hailo_model_zoo/docs/GETTING_STARTED.rst

    .. note::

-      `hailortcli` is HailoRT command-line tool for interacting with Hailo devices.
+      `hailortcli` is the HailoRT command-line tool for interacting with Hailo devices.

    Expected output: